Digital Signage Screen Maintenance

 A blank screen is more than a technical issue — it’s a communication gap.

-1. Screens that are: Connected, Clean, Showing the right content …support engagement and alignment.
+- Screens that are: connected, clean, showing the right content …support engagement and alignment.

-2. Offline screens can: Miss updates, Reduce confidence, Create extra work, Waste investment
+- Offline screens can: not update, reduce confidence, create extra work, waste investment

 The good news: a few small habits go a long way.